Sainath-K-tech/Aurora-ChatBot-/README.md

-## 🌌 Aurora Chatbot – AI Powered Assistant
+## 🌌 Aurora Chatbot

 The Aurora Chatbot is a smart, modern, and responsive AI assistant designed to provide instant responses to your queries.
-Built with React, Vite, and TailwindCSS, and powered by OpenAI’s GPT API, Aurora offers a sleek interface with smooth animations, a customizable chat experience, and real-time conversational abilities.
+Built with React, Vite and powered by Gemini GPT API, Aurora offers a sleek interface with smooth animations, a customizable chat experience, and real-time conversational abilities.

 ## 🚀 Features